pgorman/dangerjaunt/dangerjaunt.md

 #### 2. Neutralize Poison ####

-This spell counteracts poison, but does not bring the dead back to life.
+This spell counteracts poisons and venoms, but does not bring the dead back to life.
 Range: touch, duration: instant.

 #### 3. Protection from Evil 10' radius ####